 For most people, cortisol levels are at their highest between 8 am and 9 am.
 So, you should either down your Starbucks before or after that peak if you want to achieve a maximum buzz before diving into that to-do list.

-Try to Pomodoro Technique
+2. Try the Pomodoro Technique

 Need to get a task—or a full list of to-dos—done immediately?
 Set a productivity timer for 20 or 30 minutes.
 (You can even find some fun options online).
 Then, either focus on completing one task, or as many smaller tasks as you can, before the timer runs out.
 You can even scale up this technique for team use.